Korean Braised Tofu (Dubu Jorim) (VIDEO)

 Korean Braised Tofu, or Dubu Jorim can be made ahead of time and kept in an airtight container in the refrigerator for up to 3-4 days.
 The best part is that the sauce will only taste better as it sits, and the tofu will continue to soak up the delicious sauce.
 This is one of those dishes that tastes better the next day.

-You can reheat this in the microwave or on a small pan over medium heat.
+Some people like to eat this cold.
+I like to reheat this in the microwave or on a small pan over medium heat until warmed through.

 Korean Braised Tofu (Dubu Jorim)